cyberark/conjur/design/authenticators/authn_k8s/inject_client_cert_solution_design.md

 ## Affected Components

-[//]: # "Address the components that will be affected by your solution [Conjur, DAP, clients, integrations, etc.]"
+[//]: # "Address the components that will be affected by your solution [Conjur Open Source, Conjur Enterprise, clients, integrations, etc.]"
-- Conjur
+- Conjur Open Source
-- DAP
+- Conjur Enterprise
 - conjur-authn-k8s-client
 - seed-fetcher
 - secrets-provider-for-k8s